dmprofe/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 The [arr.splice](mdn:js/Array/splice) method is a swiss army knife for arrays.
 It can do everything: insert, remove and replace elements.

+> [!t] t: arr.splice changes arr **in place** (mutates the arr).
+>
+> - The same as pop/push/shift/unshift, but allows much more flexible
+>   actions.
+> - The performance penalty we mentioned when manipulating "at the
+>   start" (shift/unshift) surely also applies when manipulating "in the
+>   middle".

 The syntax is:

 ```js